-- Maintain individual records for each member within HIPAA compliance; - Develop and adhere to a records management policy; - Develop and adhere to QA policies and processes; - Ensure all assigned staff meet the following qualifications; - Licensed by the New Mexico State Board of Nursing as a RN or LPN; - Demonstrate capacity to perform required tasks; - Be able to communicate successfully with the member; - Complete training on critical incident, abuse, neglect, and exploitation reporting; - Individual RN/LPN providers must be licensed by the New Mexico State board of nursing as an RN or LPN; and - Meet any other service qualifications, as specified in the SDCB rules. - Private Duty Nursing Qualifications Individual: - Provide a tax identification number; - Individual RN/LPN providers must be licensed by the New Mexico State Board of Nursing as an RN or LPN; - Demonstrate capacity to perform required tasks; - Be able to communicate successfully with the SDCB member; - Complete training on critical incident, abuse, neglect, and exploitation reporting; and - Meet any other service qualifications, as specified in the SDCB rules.
+- Demonstrate capacity to perform required tasks; - Be able to communicate successfully with the memberMember; - Complete training on critical incident, abuse, neglect, and exploitation reporting; - Individual RN/LPN providers must be licensed by the New Mexico State board of nursing as an RN or LPN; and - Meet any other service qualifications, as specified in the SDCB rules. - Private Duty Nursing Qualifications Individual: - Provide a tax identification number; - Individual RN/LPN providers must be licensed by the New Mexico State Board of Nursing as an RN or LPN; - Demonstrate capacity to perform required tasks; - Be able to communicate successfully with the SDCB memberMember; - Complete training on critical incident, abuse, neglect, and exploitation reporting; and - Meet any other service qualifications, as specified in the SDCB rules.